 Strawberries are safe, but that doesn’t mean every dog should eat them or that portion size doesn’t matter.

-Sugar content.
-Strawberries have about seven grams of sugar per hundred grams of fruit—moderate for fruit, but not negligible.
-For a healthy adult dog who gets a few pieces once or twice a week, it’s not an issue.
+For a healthy adult dog who gets a few pieces once or twice a week, sugar isn’t an issue.
 For a diabetic dog, an overweight dog, or a dog with dental disease, it starts to matter.
 If your dog has any of those conditions, check with your vet before introducing fruit treats.

 Choking risk.
 A whole strawberry can be a choking hazard for small dogs or dogs who gulp their food without chewing.
 I’ve worked with plenty of dogs who inhale anything edible in under two seconds.
 For those dogs, cutting strawberries into quarters or halves is non-negotiable.
 Supervision helps, too.